 The antenna gain and radiation pattern.

-Subject to the conditions set by the administration, it is left to the operator to conduct any compatibility studies or coordinate as necessary to ensure that harmful interference is not caused to existing links registered in the database.
+Subject to the conditions set by the administration, it is left to the operator to conduct any compatibility studies or coordinate as necessary to ensure that harmful interference is not caused to existing links registered in the database keeping that analysis available for any dispute resolution.
 For example, an operator wishing to install a new link could calculate the interference that the new link will create to the existing links in the database.
 Then it will be possible to determine whether this new link will interfere with existing links.
 If so, the new link could be re-planned to meet the interference requirements of existing links in the database.
 Otherwise, the new link may be also co-ordinated with existing operators, who might suffer from the interference.

 To assist with the resolution of disputes, licences are issued with a “date of priority”: interference complaints between licensees may therefore be resolved on the basis of these dates of priority (as with international assignments).
+Consideration of a maximum time frame between the link registration and its effective operational start is a matter for administrations at national level.

 .

-Unwanted emission mask for FS systems for the protection of EESS (passive)

-￼

-Fig. A6: Unwanted emission power density at the antenna port

-Note: The first 100 MHz slot is intended to be centered at 86.05 GHz.

 LIST OF REFENCES

+’to be prepared during public consultation